Largest Protest Marches in the United States

 Million Man March — October 16, 1995

-This watershed 1995 event looks to have broken the 1 million attendee barrier.
+This watershed 1995 protest event is estimated to have broken the 1 million attendee barrier.
 This rally was to unite the Black community.
 The march was organized by Nation of Islam leader Louis Farrakhan with speakers that included Rosa Parks, Maya Angelou, and the Reverend Jesse L. Jackson.
-Estimates for those attending range from 400,000 to 1.1 million people.
+Estimates for those attending range from 400,000 to 1.1 million participants.